stuffmatic/zephyr-ble-midi/README.md

 * Use one of the following options to control how transmission of outgoing BLE packets is triggered:
   * `CONFIG_BLE_MIDI_TX_MODE_SINGLE_MSG` - Outgoing MIDI messages are sent in separate BLE packets.
 May have a negative impact on latency but does not rely on SoftDevice specific notifications.
 This is the default option.
   * `CONFIG_BLE_MIDI_TX_MODE_CONN_EVENT` - Buffer outgoing MIDI messages and send them in a single BLE packet just before the next connection event to reduce latency.
 Requires nRF Connect SDK and Nordic's SoftDevice.
   * `CONFIG_BLE_MIDI_TX_MODE_MANUAL` - Buffer outgoing MIDI messages and leave it up to the caller to trigger transmission.
-Can be useful in combination with a custom connection event notification mechanism, like relaying notifications from the net core to the app core via IPC.
+Can be useful in combination with a custom connection event notification mechanism.

+## nRF multi-core considerations

+When `CONFIG_BLE_MIDI_TX_MODE_CONN_EVENT` is enabled, it is assumed that the BLE controller runs on the same core as the BLE MIDI service.
+This is true for a single core SoC like the nRF52840 or when running the entire application on the network core of a multi core SoC like the nRF5340.
+When running the BLE controller and host on separate cores, you currently have these options:

+* Send one MIDI message per BLE packet using `CONFIG_BLE_MIDI_TX_MODE_SINGLE_MSG`.
+* Roll your own mechanism for relaying the appropriate notifications from the network core to the application core to achieve BLE packet transmission synchronized to the start of connection events.
+See `CONFIG_BLE_MIDI_TX_MODE_MANUAL`.